RBrooksDK/SMP1_25/00_Important_Recap/README.md

-<h1 align="center">Important Math Recap</h1>
+<h1 align="center">Prerequisites/h1>

+Students taking the course are expected to have basic mathematical skills (e.g. from IT-DMA1 or IT-MSE1).
+The course is designed to be self-contained, but it is recommended that students have a basic understanding of the following topics:

-### Material for recap
+### Material

 [Session material](https://viaucdk-my.sharepoint.com/:f:/g/personal/rib_viauc_dk/En0s5AGeHABFl6Vb0SaGndwBNjmoxJ3-CbjwXURoX7xScQ?e=fiKF5a)

-### Topics to recap
+### Topics

 Most of the topics can be found in our course [Mathematics for Software Engineers (MSE)](https://rbrooksdk.github.io/MSE1/).
-I have written a [book](https://drive.google.com/file/d/1P9eidJb5qtlZgvHCtqu4uuPa5FFU0Zpn/view?usp=sharing) for that course and it covers the topics quite well.
-The reference below are to the slides found in the material above as well as the book chapters that also correspond to the MSE course sessions.
+I have written a [book](https://drive.google.com/file/d/1P9eidJb5qtlZgvHCtqu4uuPa5FFU0Zpn/view?usp=sharing) for that course, and it covers the topics quite well.
+The references below are to the slides found in the material above as well as the book chapters that also correspond to the MSE course sessions.

-#### Boolean Algebra:
+#### Boolean Algebra
 - Ch.
 4
 - Similar to sets, so all rules also apply for sets
 - Addition is same as union, multiplication the same as intersection and negation same as complement